chudeyang0225/ssport/README.md

 # ssport
-Port open/close and data traffic log option for centos 6.
+iptables port open/close and data traffic log option for centos.
-ONLY TESTED UNDER CENTOS 6!
+ONLY TESTED UNDER CENTOS 6 and 7 with iptables service!
 OTHER OS NOT GUARANTEED!
 Automatically creates a script 'logcsv.sh' which functions as traffic logger.
 Cronjob can call this scipt to log data.
 Manually running it is also possible.
 Log data is saved in '/portlog.csv' with 3 columns: (Timestamp in Unix format), port and (Traffic since last log in bytes)